AlaskaAirlines/AuroDesignTokens/docs/buildTokenPipeline.md

 },
 ```

-For example, see `./example/scripts/styleDictionary.js`.
+For an example, refer to `./example/scripts/styleDictionary.js`.
 To run, use the following command:

 ```
 $ npm run buildTokens